mendix/docs/content/developerportal/operate/trends-v4.md

 ### <a name="Trends-appdiskstatsiops"></a>5.1 Disk IOPS

-The Disk IO statistics show the number of disk read and write operations that are done from and to the disk storage.
+The disk IO statistics show the number of disk read and write operations that are done from and to the disk storage.
 It does not show the amount of data that was transferred.

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-read | Read ops on the current targeted filestorage write | Write ops on the current targeted filestorage
+**read** | Read ops on the current targeted file storage.
+**write** | Write ops on the current targeted file storage.

 ### <a name="Trends-appload"></a><a name="Trends-dbload"></a>5.2 Load